ombu/vakap/README.md

 ## License

-Copyright (c) 2011 Martin Rio axolx@fastmai.fm, except where otherwise noted.
+Copyright (c) 2011 OMBU martin@ombuweb.com, except where otherwise noted.

 Permission is hereby granted, free of charge, to any person obtaining a copy of